Rail TalesVernon to East Thompson, Connecticut

 Crushed stone, dirt, gravel, ballast, pavement.
 Preferred bike rank: Gravel bike, Rigid MTB, Hardtail.

-Rail Tales is a sub-24 hour overnight (S24O) point-to-point route from central Connecticut to the Tri-State Border Marker at the CT/MA/RI line that links together multiple rail trails for a look at the state’s dynamic railroad history and once-booming industrial past.
+Rail Tales is a great bikepacking point-to-point route from central Connecticut to the Tri-State Border Marker at the CT/MA/RI line.
+The route links together multiple rail trails for a look at the state’s dynamic railroad history and once-booming industrial past.
 This is a beginner-friendly route, with smooth gravel terrain, country roads, and minimal pavement miles.

 - Old railroad sections and trail kiosks with historic photos